Facial structures for various notions of positivity and applications to the theory of entanglement: Optimal entanglement witnesses

 \begin{proof} If there is nonzero $\psi\in\mathbb P_{m\meet n}$ such that $\psi\in\mathbb P_\phi$ then we see that $\phi=(1-t)\phi_2+t\psi$ for $\phi_2\in\mathbb P_\phi$ with $0<t< 1$, since $\phi$ is an interior point of $\mathbb P_\phi$.
 This implies that $E_\phi\subsetneqq E_{\phi_2}$, and so $\phi$ is not optimal.
 Conversely, if $\phi$ is not optimal then there is $\phi_2$ such that $E_\phi\subsetneqq E_{\phi_2}$.
 Then there is $\la>0$ and nonzero $\psi\in\mathbb P_{m\meet n}$ such that $\la\phi=\phi_2+\psi$.
 Since $\phi\in\mathbb P_\phi$ and $\mathbb P_\phi$ is a face we see that $\psi\in\mathbb P_\phi$. \end{proof}

 It is not so easy to determine if $\mathbb P_\phi$ has a completely positive map or not, since we do not know the facial structures of the cone $\mathbb P_1$ completely.
 But, it is easy to determine whether the bidual face $\{\phi\}^{\pr\pr}$, which is the smallest exposed face containing $\phi$, has a completely positive map or not.
 It should be noted that the dual is taken in the dual pair $(\mathbb V_1,\mathbb P_1)$.
 For example, $\{\phi\}^{\pr}$ is a face of $\mathbb V_1$.
+We note that $\phi_V\in\{\phi\}^{\pr\pr}$ if and only if the following